Toddlers (12 months – 24 months)

 - Know what vaccines your child should be getting

 - If your toddler is now walking, talk to the doctor or nurse about giving shots in your child’s arm and not in his or her leg.
 It will feel better for your toddler.

 Tips that help your toddler

-- Keep you healthy: Try explaining to your older toddler about why he/she is getting a shot; that it will keep them healthy from getting “boo-boo’s”
+- Keep you healthy: Try explaining to your older toddler about why he/she is getting a shot; that it will keep him/her healthy from getting “boo-boo’s.”

 - Honesty: Be honest about upcoming shots.
 Don’t say there isn’t going to be a shot when there is going to be one.
 This may make your toddler associate mistrust with doctors.

 - Fast and Painless: Let your toddler know it’s okay to cry, but encourage him/her to be brave.
 Explain that a shot doesn’t hurt much (a lot less than scraping a knee) and it only hurts a second.
 Show your toddler what a second really means.

 - Deep Breath: Keep your cool.
 If you are stressed, your toddler’s bound to pick up on it.

 - Control: If it’s okay with your doctor, allow your toddler to choose the site for injection (left or right arm) to give your child a sense of control.

 - Distractions: Consider bringing a favorite stuffed animal, a favorite book or blowing bubbles.
 Having the doctor examine the stuffed animal first can ease some of the anxiety.